A Guide to Eyelid Ptosis: 3 Reasons Why Surgery Can Help

 Upper eyelid lift surgery or blepharoplasty (BLEF-uh-roe-plas-tee), is very effective in treating eyelid droopiness and enhancing your overall appearance.

 You may be struggling to apply eye makeup because of your drooping eyelids and you just want to appear younger overall.

-Surgery really is the best option for treating ptosis and Dr Benjamin Burt & the team at Cosmetic Surgery for Women & Aesthetic Surgery for Men will be happy to discuss options with you.
+Surgery really is the best option for treating ptosis and the team at Coco Ruby Plastic Surgery will be happy to discuss options with you.